 Please contact the Engineering Department at (256) 772-5629, or access our online maps

 The City of Madison posts job openings on our website and at the Human Resources office located at: Madison Municipal Complex,100 Hughes Road, Madison, Alabama 35758 - In addition, the City posts job openings with the City of Madison local channel (Channel 42), with www.governmentjobs.com and with the State of Alabama Employment Office located at 2535 Sparkman Drive, Huntsville, AL 35810, Ph.:(256) 851-0537.

 Subscribe to “Notify Me” on the City of Madison Website at: Notify Me.
 Whether you’re interested in field status notifications, road and traffic information, city council blogs, calendar events or other city news, this platform offers numerous avenues for information.
 Residents can customize how they receive notifications via email or text, and sign up to specific categories of interest.

 Use the many resources available on Madisonal.gov.
 The Transparency 101 page lists many resources available to our community to stay engaged.
 Can’t attend a Council meeting in person?
-Our Youtube channel streams information 24/7, with live Council Meetings broadcast every 2nd and 4th Monday of the month.
+View live and archived City Meetings as well as our public information channel announcements at this link, live Council Meetings are broadcast every 2nd and 4th Monday of the month.
 Our Notify Me portal on the main page allows our residents to sign up for news and updates for all areas of interest across the city.
 Whether you’re interested in field status notifications, road and traffic information, city council blogs, calendar events or other city news, this platform offers numerous avenues for information.

 Call the Planning Department at 256-772-5630.
 Application forms may be found on the Planning Department’s website.
 Rezoning is a 90 to 120 day process so please plan your schedule accordingly.
 Due to State-mandated legal advertising requirements, it is not possible to make this process any shorter.